Anisotropic spaces and nil-automorphisms: Introduction and results

+In Section~\ref{sec:anisotropic} we introduce the anisotropic norms and study their basic properties.
+In Section~\ref{sec:norm-est} we estimate the essential spectral radius of the composition operator.
+In Section~\ref{sec:self-similar} we show that the rest of the spectrum is a scaled version of the peripheral spectrum and so complete the proof of the above theorem.

+\begin{remark} The resonance spectrum of \(\Phi\) on \(\cC^{\infty}_{0}\) is equal to \(\{1\}\) because, in the case \(N=0\), the system reduces to the study of a toral automorphism and the resonance spectrum can be shown by considering a Fourier series decomposition on the torus.
+The spectrum of \(\cL : \cB_{0}^{p,q} \to \cB_{0}^{p,q}\) is the same.
+Some of the arguments in the paper still hold in the case \(N=0\) however the peripheral spectrum is different in this case and the argument (see Section~\ref{sec:self-similar}) which deduces the inner part of the spectrum from the peripheral spectrum fails. \end{remark}

+In Section~\ref{sec:inv-dist} we study the exterior part of the spectrum.
+In this present setting of nil-automorphisms, the spectrum of \({\left.\cL\right|}_{\ker_N(\dv)}\) corresponds to the ``invariant distributions'' which were identified by Flaminio \& Forni~\cite{FF06}.
+They showed that the spectrum of the operator restricted to the kernel of \(\dv\) has multiplicity \(K \abs{N}\) and consists of eigenvalues of absolute value \(\lambda^{-\frac{1}{2}}\).
+However they worked with spaces of distributions whereas we work with anisotropic spaces.
+As such their work simply tells us that the spectrum of \({\left.\cL\right|}_{\ker_N(\dv)}\) is contained within the given set of multiplicity \(K \abs{N}\), consisting of eigenvalues of absolute value \(\lambda^{-\frac{1}{2}}\).
+This already, together with the above result, allows a substantial description of the spectrum.
+To complete the story we would like to guarantee that the invariant distributions identified by Flaminio \& Forni~\cite{FF06} are present in the anisotropic spaces \(\cB_{N}^{p,q}\).
+I.e., we need the following assumption.
+For any \(r\in\bN_\infty\) denote by \(\cD_{N}^{r}\) the elements of the dual space \({\cC^{r}(M)}'\) which have support in \(\cC_{-N}^{\infty}\).

 \begin{assumption} Suppose that \(\cD \in \cD_N^1\) and that \(V_{*}\cD = 0\).
-Then, for every \(p\in\bN_0\), \(q\in\bN\) there exists \(h \in \cB_{N}^{p,1}\) such that \(\cD = \iota h\). \end{assumption}
+Then, for every \(p\in\bN_0\) there exists \(h \in \cB_{N}^{p,1}\) such that \(\cD = \iota h\). \end{assumption}

-In other words, we claim that if a distribution is invariant in the \(\dv\) direction then it is contained within our spaces.
-Our anisotropic spaces require good regularity in the \(\dv\) direction and allows distribution-like behaviour in the \(\dw\) direction and so it is convincing.
+In other words, this assumption says that if a distribution is invariant in the \(\dv\) direction then it is contained within our spaces.
+Our anisotropic spaces require good regularity in the \(\dv\) direction and allow distribution-like behaviour in the \(\dw\) direction and so it is convincing.
 Unfortunately we don't include a proof of this claim.
-The majority of the argument doesn't required this, it is only used in Section~\ref{sec:inv-dist} in order to take advantage of existing results in order to determine the peripheral spectrum.
-On the other hand, some of these present difficulties suggest that a different construction of an anisotropic space could have many technical benefits.
+Note that this assumption is not used in any of the sections prior to Section~\ref{sec:inv-dist}.
+In Section~\ref{sec:inv-dist} we use the assumption and hence upgrade the above results to the following.